Pass a Ban or Moratorium on Artificial Turf Installations

 Synthetic turf has been documented to reach temperatures over 200°F on a 98°F day.
 Synthetic turf fields are always significantly hotter than natural grass, concrete and asphalt.
 These higher temperatures put users of turf at risk for skin burns and heat-related illness.

 Additionally, due synthetic turf fields being made of petrochemical products, they are highly flammable.
 As a result, many fields toxic contain flame- retardants.
-Many also contain antimicrobials following the higher incidence of methicillin-resistant Staphylococcus aureus (MRSA) infections from playing on synthetic turf fields.
+They may also contain antimicrobials following the higher incidence of methicillin-resistant Staphylococcus aureus (MRSA) infections from playing on synthetic turf fields.

 Children are especially vulnerable to the effects of toxic chemicals because of their rapidly developing organ systems and immature detoxification systems.
 They also breathe more air per unit of body weight than adults, and are likely to have greater hand-to-mouth exposure to environmental contaminants compared to adults.